ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 There are two types of proofs a client may retrieve; inclusion proofs and consistency proofs.

-An HTTPS client will retrieve SCTs from an HTTPS server, and must obtain an inclusion proof to an STH in order to verify the promise made by the SCT.
+An HTTPS client will retrieve SCTs from an HTTPS server, and can obtain an inclusion proof to an STH in order to verify the promise made by the SCT.

+\[ TBD: The above paragraph needs to be fixed to be accurate.
+You get an inclusion proof from something other than just a SCT. \]

+An HTTPS client will have STHs from performing STH Pollination, and may obtain a consistency proof to a more recent STH.

 An HTTPS client may also receive an SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
 Because